mbot-project/mbot_ros2_ws/README.md

 ```bash
 ros2 launch sllidar_ros2 sllidar_a1_launch.py frame_id:=lidar_link
 ```

-#### mbot_navigation
-- ROS package consists of slam_toolbox and nav2
-- Please check the README file under /mbot_navigation for use details.

-#### mbot_vision
-- ROS package for camera interface, image rectification, and AprilTag detection
-- Please check the README file under /mbot_vision for use details.

 #### mbot_interfaces
 - Where mbot custom messages and services are defined.
 - The messages defined here are used on both Pi5 and Pico.